 The Recipe: Raw Vegan Gingerbread Cookie Sandwiches

-Why We Love It: Few desserts are as festive as gingerbread cookies, and these raw vegan gingerbread cookie sandwiches from Wu Haus maintain those traditional flavors with a healthy twist.
+Why We Love It: Few desserts are as festive as gingerbread cookies, and these raw vegan cookie sandwiches from Wu Haus maintain the traditional flavors with a healthy twist.
 They're made of chewy gingerbread macaroon cookies filled with a rich cashew buttercream filing.

-Pro Tip: Alison Wu's recipe uses a dehydrator to dehydrate cookies, however in lieu of one, "I would bake at 200° F (or your oven’s lowest temperature setting) for 15 minutes, turn off the oven and allow to sit in the oven for another 10-15 minutes," Wu writes.
+Pro Tip: Alison Wu's recipe uses a dehydrator to dehydrate cookies, however in lieu of one, "I would bake at 200 degrees Fahrenheit (or your oven’s lowest temperature setting) for 15 minutes, turn off the oven and allow to sit in the oven for another 10-15 minutes," Wu advises.

 Pumpkin Spice Paleo, Vegan Pecan Pie Bars